 You’d be hard-pressed to find an upright exercise with this level of quality at a cheaper price.
 It may lack some advanced functionality, but it’s highly affordable and one of the best bikes in terms of quality for price.

-Below you will find our top 5 exercise bike choices which we have chosen based on several factors which include build quality, value for money and features.
-We have also linked to some customer reviews as well as our own review of each exercise bike.
+Below you will find our top 8 exercise bike choices which we have chosen based on several factors which include build quality, value for money and features.